jundalisay/sp/content/en/research/indian/gospel/chapter-18c.md

 Wednesday, January 2, 1884

-Rākhāl , Lātu, Harish, Ramlal, and M. had been staying with Sri Ramakrishna at the temple garden.
+Rakhal , Lātu, Harish, Ramlal, and M. had been staying with Sri Ramakrishna at the temple garden.
 About three o'clock in the afternoon M. found the Master on the west porch of his room engaged in conversation with a Tantrik devotee.
 The Tantrik was wearing an ochre cloth.
 Sri Ramakrishna asked M. to sit by his side.
 Perhaps the Master intended to instruct him through his talk with the Tantrik devotee.
 Mahima Chakravarty had sent the latter to the Master.